Cheap Bootstrap for Fast Uncertainty Quantification of Stochastic Gradient Descent: Ideas behind the Main Guarantees

-for any measurable $D$.
+with probability at least $1-\delta$, for any measurable $D$ and $\epsilon > 0$.
 To achieve this, we generalize the result in \cite{shao2022berry}, who gave an inequality similar to \eqref{eqt: ASGD COfB inner bound uniform} but with a fixed distribution instead of a varying distribution, to establish uniform rates across all data distributions including the empirical distribution $\hat{P}_n$.
-Detailed proof for \eqref{eqt: ASGD COfB inner bound uniform} can be found in Appendix \ref{sup: ASGD}.
+Detailed proof for \eqref{eqt: ASGD COfB inner bound uniform} can be found in \Cref{sup: ASGD}.

-For the SGD case, the first two terms in \eqref{eqt: sgd closed form} correspond to the interaction of the error of the initial solution and the second-order residual in the Taylor expansion of $\nabla H$.
+In the SGD case, the first two terms in \eqref{eqt: sgd closed form} correspond to the interaction of the error of the initial solution and the second-order residual in the Taylor expansion of $\nabla H$.
 One can show the following vanishing property

 On the other hand, the last term $\sum_{m=1}^n \eta_m B_{mn} E_m$ consists of the difference between sample gradient $\nabla h$ and true gradient $\nabla H$, which converges to a normal distribution.
-We use the Berry-Esseen-type result from Lemma 4 in \cite{shao2022berry} to give a non-asymptotic convergence result for this term and thus establish a bound similar to \eqref{eqt: ASGD COfB inner bound uniform} that is uniform across all data distributions including the empirical distribution.
-Details can be found in Appendix \ref{sup: SGD}.
+We use the Berry-Esseen-type result from Corollary 2.3 in \cite{shao2022berry} to give a non-asymptotic convergence result for this term and thus establish a bound similar to \eqref{eqt: ASGD COfB inner bound uniform} that is uniform across all data distributions including the empirical distribution.
+Details can be found in \Cref{sup: SGD}.